Don’t mention the war!

 After having come up with a few previous ideas for Explorer Belt trips (including a November that would have taken place across Belgium and France and coincided with the centenery of the end of the First World War) that ended up being non-starters, Jack and I heard that the West Lancs Scout county would be running a county-wide expedition to Serbia in mid-2019.
 We had been struggling to find additional people to make up the numbers for our group, so this seemed like a good idea and we sent in our applications.

 In the months leading up to the trip we had a series of training weekends.
-The first on focused on getting the participants to get to know one another and to sort themselves into groups.
+The first focused on the participants getting to know one another and sorting themselves into groups.
 Prior to this, Jack and I had managed to recruit Josh and Eve, so we were all set for the expedition.
-Another weekend saw us fundraising in a local supermarket by packing bags and placing the cutest participants by the doors with buckets; another had us traipsing around a city following a trail of landmarks and attempting to solve trivia questions in an effort to get people over their fear of asking strangers questions.
+Another weekend saw us fundraising in a local supermarket by packing bags and placing the cutest Explorers we had by the doors with buckets; another had us traipsing around Manchester following a trail of landmarks and attempting to solve trivia questions in an effort to get people over their fear of asking strangers questions.
 Outside the official training weekends my team organised a weekend camping in the Lake District, only for our driver to burst a tyre on the drive back.
 This ended up being ideal Explorer Belt practice, however, as we started hunting around local driveways for cars with similar lock nuts and bothering the locals.
 Eventually a lovely woman made us all a cup of tea and called out the AA, who sorted everything out under her policy.

 We also divided the team up into roles based on expertise.
 Due to my experience in St John Ambulance I ended up as the team medic, and I showed the most aptitude for Serbian so I also became the group translator.
 Jack took on the treasurer role whilst Josh decided to focus on navigation.
 Eve was there for moral support.
 We didn’t elect a single leader, but Jack and I ended up driving much of the decision-making by virtue of our personalities.